-Ironically, the inspiration for this gorgeous drink was a good old-fashioned root beer float.
+Ironically, the inspiration for this luscious shake was a good old-fashioned root beer float.
 They were practically a weekend tradition when I was growing up, along with matinees and long drives in the country.
-Inevitably we’d all end up at a root beer drive-up stand, hungry and longing for some hot sandwiches and a famous (or infamous) root beer float.
-One of the things I remember about my float is watching how the melting frozen creaminess on top would spiral downward into the dark fizzy root beer, creating a cascade of interesting patterns.
-Funny the things you remember.
-This fond vision came back to me one day as I was eating a brownie Glazed Chili Chocolate Cake Brownies.
-I knew I wanted to create a new memory and delicious tradition, one that blended seamlessly with my healthy eating obsession.
-My little venture into the past turned out to be more rewarding than I anticipated.
+Inevitably we’d all end up at a root beer drive-up stand, hungry and longing for some hot sandwiches and a root beer float.
+One of the things I remember about my float is watching it intently as the melting frozen creaminess on top would spiral downward into the dark fizzy root beer, creating a cascade of interesting patterns.
+Funny the things you remember from your childhood.

-I started out with raw cashews (was there ever any doubt?).
-Cashews were turned into creamy Cashew Milk, then textured and flavored with coconut and vanilla and oh yes, butterscotch.
+I started out with raw cashews.
+Was there ever any doubt?
+Then added in rich and creamy coconut, aromatic vanilla, and lovely butterscotch.
 Butterscotch…that forgotten pleasure of lore.
 Why this incredible flavor went out of vogue escapes me.
 But here it is again.
-And in case you never tried it, you’ll probably fall in love.
+And in case you’ve never tried it before, you’ll probably fall in love just like I did.

-The sauce is a luscious chocolate syrup that’s ridiculously simple to make.
+The marbling sauce is a luscious chocolate syrup that’s ridiculously easy to make.
 You don’t even need any electrical equipment.
 Add a few ingredients to a small bowl and stir well.
 There you have it, instant healthy and mouth-watering thick chocolate sauce.
-How silly is that?
-After all those years of buying pre-made chocolate sauce in a jar thinking there had to be some special manufacturing process to it, I’m still agog at how easily I can make a better version at home with just a few ingredients.
+How simple is that?
+After all those years of buying pre-made chocolate sauce in a jar thinking there had to be some special manufacturing process to it, I’m still agog at how I missed out on this making it myself in minutes.

-The main component that thickens and binds the cacao powder is coconut oil.
-It’s one of my favorite oils, a permanent fixture in my pantry, and one of the most lauded oils in the world.
-But it didn’t alway enjoy such a stellar reputation.
-At one time, this super food alienated earnest health seekers by the droves even though it had been a staple in many countries for thousands of years.
+One of the main ingredients in the sauce is coconut oil.
+Coconut oil is one of my favorite oils, a permanent fixture in my pantry (and bathroom), and one of the most lauded oils in the world.
+But it didn’t always enjoy such a stellar reputation.
+At one time, this super food alienated earnest health seekers dare I say even repelled them in spite of the fact that it’s been a staple in many countries for thousands of years.

-Once both the shake and syrup are joined, this drink becomes a whirlwind of rich flavors in every beautiful marble-ized sip.
+Once my creamy syrup and shake were made and swirled together in perfect harmony, this drink became a whirlwind of contrasting yet synchronized flavors.
 Of course I had to call it “Pure Indulgence” because that’s exactly what it is.
-I love my healthy clean foods but when I want satisfy-to-the-bone and cure-my-sweet-tooth decadence, this is one concoction I indulge in.
+When I want satisfy-to-the-bone and cure-my-sweet-tooth decadence, this is one treat I readily indulge in.
 And without guilt.
-Because lucky for me there are benefits galore.
 How sweet can life be?
 Pretty sweet.

-This drink is creamy, smooth, chocolaty, fun, elegant, can I go on and on about it?
+This drink is creamy, smooth, chocolaty, fun, beautiful, can I go on and on about it?
 Yes!
-I won’t take a bow though because the ingredients are the real celebrities here, not me.
-A perfect remedy for last minute entertaining, a celebration, a special moment in time, or an occasion…..now I have to ask, when is a great chocolate drink not reason enough to celebrate?
-I hope you give it a try, keeping in mind that you don’t have to live in a mansion to enjoy this elegant and wealthy drink.
+I won’t take a bow though because the ingredients deserve all the credit.
+Perfect for last minute entertaining, a special moment in time, a celebration, a holiday……now I have to ask, when is a great chocolate drink not reason enough to celebrate?
+I hope you give it a try, keeping in mind that you don’t have to live in a mansion to enjoy the wealth of this delicious and elegant drink.